The Nürnberger Bratwurst Tastes Best When Freshly Cooked on a Charcoal Grill:

 Thanks to its brisk trade with the Orient, Nuremberg had access to unusual and exotic spices even in the Middle Ages.
 Then as now, the production of bratwurst is subject to strict standards.
 Only select first-class pork without tendons or rind is used and the minced meat is spiced with a touch of marjoram.
 The mixture is filled into narrow sheep casings and twisted off after 7-9 cms.
 The bratwurst are approximately 1.5 cms in diameter and weigh 25 grams.

 Since August 2003 the names “Nürnberger Bratwürste” and “Nürnberger Rostbratwürste” are trade-mark protected throughout the EU.
 Only sausages manufactured according to traditional recipes within the urban area of Nuremberg are allowed to call themselves the above.
 The restriction has not affected the popularity of the Nürnberger Bratwürst in the least.
-On the contrary, the Nürnberger bratwürst is believed to the one of the most popular bratwurst in Germany and each year around 800 million sausages are produced and sold all over the world.What about you?
-What are your thoughts on this subject?
+On the contrary, the Nürnberger bratwürst is believed to the one of the most popular bratwurst in Germany and each year around 800 million sausages are produced and sold all over the world.What are you going to do with this information right now?